Under-fire Olympic composer steps down over past bullying - WHIZ News

 “I apologize from the bottom of my heart.”

-Reports of his past verbal abuse of a child with disabilities surfaced online recently, sparking a backlash on social media and demands for his resignation.
+Reports of his past abuse of classmates, including those with disabilities, surfaced online recently and sparked a backlash on social media plus demands for his resignation.

-The Tokyo Games organizers said on Sunday that he would stay on because he had shown remorse about his past actions.
+The Tokyo Games organizers said on Sunday that he would stay on because he had shown remorse.

 Oyamada, whose works have been compared to the American rock musician Beck, talked about the abuse in Japanese magazine interviews he gave in the 1990s.